drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 If you specify an option in more than one way, command&#8209;line arguments override the configuration file keys.

-For examples of `doc_generator.py` command usage with various configuration files, see [Redfish docs generator examples](#redfish-docs-generator-examples).
+For examples of `doc_generator.py` command usage with various configuration files, see [Redfish doc generator examples](#redfish-docs-generator-examples).

 ## Base configuration file

-The base configuration file is a JSON file that defines most of the docs generator confirmation options including pointers to the <a href="#content-supplement-configuration-file-overview">content supplement configuration file</a> and the [boilerplate intro](#boilerplate-intro-file) and [boilerplate postscript](#boilerplate-postscript-file) supplementary content files.
+The base configuration file is a JSON file that defines most of the doc generator confirmation options including pointers to the <a href="#content-supplement-configuration-file-overview">content supplement configuration file</a> and the [boilerplate intro](#boilerplate-intro-file) and [boilerplate postscript](#boilerplate-postscript-file) supplementary content files.

 * [Supported keys](#supported-keys)
 * [combine_multiple_refs key](#combine_multiple_refs-key)